 The pattern allows multiple objects to handle the request without coupling sender class to the concrete classes of the receivers.
 The chain can be composed dynamically at runtime with any handler that follows a standard handler interface.

-Usage examples: The Chain of Responsibility pattern isn’t very common in PHP, since it requires the program to have chains of objects.
+Usage examples: The Chain of Responsibility pattern isn’t very common in PHP because it requires the program to have chains of objects.
 Arguably, one of the most famous examples of using this pattern in PHP is HTTP Request Middleware described in PSR-15.